-We continue the reflection on the mission of the twelve apostles as recorded in the Gospel of Matthew 10, part of which I shared with you yesterday.
-The Lord advises the apostles: “Behold, I send you out as sheep in the midst of wolves; so be wise as serpents and innocent as doves” (Matthew 10:16).
+I continue the reflection on the twelve apostles' mission, as recorded in the Gospel of Matthew 10.
+It is part of what I shared with you yesterday.
+The Lord advises the apostles: "Behold, I send you out as sheep in the midst of wolves; so be wise as serpents and innocent as doves" (Matthew 10:16).
 What a combination!

-You may have an idea of what those parallels suggests—the wisdom of the snake and the innocence of the dove?
+You may have an idea of what those parallels suggest—the wisdom of the snake and the innocence of the dove?

-As an African and having seen live snakes a few times in some of our bushes and once lived up on the mountain here in the U.S.A., where rattle snakes are, I have a fair knowledge of the “skills” of the snake.
-I have to, so I would know not to step on one.
+As an African and having seen live snakes a few times in some of our bushes, I know.
+Also, having lived on the mountain here in the U.S.A., where rattlesnakes are, I have some knowledge of the "skills" of the snake.
+I had to research snakes to be safe from them where I live.

-Snakes are very shrewd.
+Snakes are shrewd.
 With poor eyesight, adapted to see more at night, they learn fast how to meander through dangerous paths and not fall prey to predators.
-A few species, like pit vipers, have high sensitivity at night, something that acts like an infrared light making it highly safe for them to crawl their way to safety amidst dangerous paths.
+A few species, like pit vipers, have high sensitivity at night.
+It is something that acts like an infrared light making it highly safe for them to crawl their way to safety amidst dangerous paths.

-For the most part, snakes’ crawls are unnoticeable.
+For the most part, snakes' crawls are unnoticeable.
 They are so silent that one could easily step on a huge snake without knowing it was there.
-When they buzz, hiss or rattle depending on their species, often it is to lure their bait or to warn an intruder.
+When they buzz, hiss, or rattle depending on their species, they often lure their bait or warn an intruder.

 Snakes are smart.
-They know exactly when to make their presence felt and when to hide.
+They know precisely when to be visible and when to hide.
 They can easily spot the safest zones in the field and readily hide in case of danger.
-They are highly intuitive as well.
+They are highly intuitive, as well.